Sheyi Ojo: International career

-As Ojo was born in England, he is eligible to represent England and through his Nigerian heritage is also eligible to play for Nigeria in international football.
+As Ojo was born in England, he is eligible to represent England, and through his Nigerian heritage is also eligible to play for Nigeria in international football.
 Ojo has represented England at under-16, under-17, under-18, under-19, under-20 and under-21 levels.
-In his early teens, Ojo often played at a higher age group at international level, representing England U17s at the St George's Park Tournament in 2012 aged 15.
-Ojo represented England U17s in the 2014 Algarve Tournament, with England coming second to Germany after a 1–0 loss in the final game.
+In his early teens, Ojo often played at a higher age group at international level, representing England U17s at the St George's Park Tournament in 2012 at the age of 15.
+Ojo also represented England U17s in the 2014 Algarve Tournament, with England coming second to Germany after a 1–0 loss in the final game.

-In September 2014, Ojo received his first England U18 call-up for a double header against the Netherlands.
+In September 2014, Ojo received his first under-18 call-up for a double header against the Netherlands.
 Ojo appeared in both games with England winning by an aggregate score of 7–2.
-On 27 August 2015, Ojo received his first call-up to the England U19 team and played 90 minutes in a 3–2 away win over Germany.
-Later in the same tournament, he started against France and helped The Young Lions secure a 2–1 win by providing 2 assists.
+In late August 2015, Ojo received his first call-up to the under-19 team and played the full 90 minutes in a 3–2 friendly away win over Germany on 4 September.
+At the 2016 UEFA European Under-19 Championship, he started against France and helped The Young Lions secure a 2–1 win by providing two assists.

 Ojo was selected for the England under-20 team in the 2017 FIFA U-20 World Cup.
-Ojo made his start in tournament in the match against Guinea, and was a substitute in a few other games, including the semi-final match against Italy in which he assisted in two of the goals.
+He made his tournament debut in the match against Guinea, and was a substitute in a few other games, including the semi-final match against Italy in which he assisted in two of the goals.
 In the final, Ojo came on as a substitute for Kieran Dowell in the 62nd minute.
-England beat Venezuela 1–0, which is England's first win in a global tournament since their World Cup victory of 1966.
+England beat Venezuela 1–0, which was the country's first win in a global tournament since their World Cup victory of 1966.

-In September 2018, he stated he could represent Nigeria in future.
+In September 2018, he stated he could represent Nigeria at senior level in the future.

 Personal life

 Born in Hemel Hempstead, England, his name "Babajide" is a variant form of the Yoruba name: Babatunde, meaning "Father has Returned" or "Father Comes Back to Life".
-During his time with the Liverpool Football Academy, Ojo was a student at Rainhill Media Arts College, in Rainhill, England.
+During his time with the Liverpool Football Academy, Ojo was a student at Rainhill Media Arts College in Rainhill.